 Why did I do that?

-I'd had various reasons that all seemed very real to me at the time.
+I'd have various reasons that all seemed very real to me at the time.
 None of which I totally regret, if anything, it kept me out of the work force and around others my age.
 I was in no hurry to "get a job".

 The fact of the matter was-